malkhabir/frontend_recipe/Readme.md

 * Proxy -
 The proxy property specifies how the Recipe model communicates with the server to perform CRUD operations (Create, Read, Update, Delete).
 It is set up as an AJAX proxy to interact with the server through JSON data.
 type: 'ajax': Specifies that an AJAX proxy is used for data communication.
-url: 'https://localhost:7270/api/recipe': The URL where the server API for recipes is located.
+  1. url: 'https://localhost:7270/api/recipe': The URL where the server API for recipes is located.
+(For an implementation of      the server API logic, please refer to https://github.com/malkhabir/WebAPI_recipe.git)
-reader: Specifies the reader for reading data from the server response.
+  2. reader: Specifies the reader for reading data from the server response.
 In this case, we use a JSON reader.
-writer: Specifies the writer for writing data to the server.
+  3. writer: Specifies the writer for writing data to the server.
 We set writeAllFields: true to include all fields of the model in the request.
 Overall, the Recipe model provides a structured representation of a recipe and handles data communication with the server using an AJAX proxy.
 This model can be used with stores and views to manage recipe data in our application.

 #### app/view/